-May 8 (Reuters) - U.S. communications infrastructure provider Zayo Group Holdings Inc said on Wednesday it agreed to be sold to investment firms Digital Colony Partners LP and EQT for about $8.2 billion in cash.
+(Reuters) - U.S. communications infrastructure provider Zayo Group Holdings Inc said on Wednesday it has agreed to be taken private by investment firms Digital Colony Partners LP and EQT for about $8.2 billion (6.3 billion pounds) in cash.

 The deal value of $35 per share is at a premium of 14.3 percent to Zayo's closing price on Tuesday.